sshalem/Spring-Boot/17-File-upload-with-Multipart-File/README.md

 #Whether to enable support of multipart uploads.default is true
 #spring.servlet.multipart.enabled =true

-# All files uploaded through will be stored in this directory
-file.upload-dir=/Users/javadevjournal/uploads

 #Threshold after which files are written to disk.default is 0B
 spring.servlet.multipart.file-size-threshold = 3KB